Memberships and partnerships

 The Earthworm Foundation (formerly known as The Forest Trust - TFT) is a non-profit organization working with global companies, NGOs and communities to transform supply chains for people and nature.

-In 2015, Lindt & Sprüngli started working with TFT (www.tft-earth.org) as external assessment partner and became officially a member of TFT in June 2016.
-At least once a year, TFT visits and evaluates each of the Lindt & Sprüngli Farming Programs for cocoa beans.
-Progress is regularly communicated on TFT’s Transparency Hub.
+In 2015, Lindt & Sprüngli started working with TFT as external assessment partner and became officially a member of the organization in June 2016.
+At least once a year, Earthworm Foundation visits and evaluates each of the Lindt & Sprüngli Farming Programs for cocoa beans.
+Progress is regularly communicated on its Transparency Hub.